Oleh325/Oleh325/README.md

 ### Hi there 👋

-My name is Oleh, and I'm a 18 y.o Software Developer from Lviv, Ukraine 💙💛
+#### My name is Oleh, and I'm a 18 y.o Software Developer from Lviv, Ukraine 💙💛
-\

 > ### My experience and knowledge:
->- I’m currently working as an Unity Game Developer for SeaChain 🐳🔗
+>I’m currently working as an Unity Game Developer for SeaChain 🐳🔗
->- I've previously worked for Pangea Movement as a Community Manager (May 2021 - October 2021)
+>I've previously worked for Pangea Movement as a Community Manager (May 2021 - October 2021)
->- Programming languages I know:
+>Programming languages I know:
 >  * Java
 >  * C
 >  * C++
 >  * C#
 >  * Python
->- Languages I know:
+>Languages I know:
 >  * Ukrainian 💙💛
 >  * English
 >  * Belarusian 🤍❤️🤍
 >  * ~~russian~~
 >  * Polish
->- Worked with:
+>Worked with:
 >  * GitHub
 >  * Unity
 >  * VisualStudio